takelley1/linux-notes/regex.md

 - `[^123…]` = Anything NOT within brackets.
 - `\`       = Escape next character.
 - `(   )`   = Pattern grouping (`([0-9]{1,3}\.){5}` = 5 instances of 1-3 of any digit, followed by a period.).
+  - `(?:   )` = Non-capturing group.
+Use this when backreferences to a group aren't needed.
 - `\1`      = Backreference to group #1.
 <br><br>
 - `(?!foo)`  = Negative lookahead, matches any subsequent string that is NOT *foo* (similar to `[^ ]`, except for a string rather than a range).